hungweihuang/hungweihuang.github.io/index.md

 _Contributions_:
 1. Group efforts throughout the project
-2. Presenting the best performanced time series model with minimun errors at the final presentation
+2. Presented the best performanced time series model with minimun errors at the final presentation

 ---